Ronbi1/Home-Assignment-Agilite/README.md

 # SupportDesk

-SupportDesk is a full-stack customer support ticketing application built for the Agilite Full Stack Developer home assignment.
-It delivers the required 4-page workflow, persists ticket data in PostgreSQL through a backend API, and extends the baseline brief with analytics, AI-assisted support tooling, AI-first replies, urgency scoring, and export/share reporting.
+SupportDesk is a full-stack customer support ticketing application.
+It delivers the 4-page workflow, persists ticket data in PostgreSQL through a backend API, and extends the baseline brief with analytics, AI-assisted support tooling, AI-first replies, urgency scoring, and export/share reporting.

 ## 🌍 Production URLs